Benjamin M. Bloch: Personal

 Although, because of his hectic work, Bloch gave up on physics, he continued to be part of the world community of scientists.
 Among his close friends were physicists Niels Bohr, Robert Oppenheimer and Felix Bloch.

 Bloch was known for his intellect and knowledge.
 He spoke sixteen languages, was an avid chess player, and was well-versed in the language of poetry.
 Many remarked that his appearance suggested art rather than science.

 While in his late fifties, Bloch had plans to return to physics.
 However, he fell ill while on a trip to New York City and died in Montefiore Hospital in The Bronx at the age of 59.
 It was a tragic coincidence that Bloch died just as the twenty-fifth anniversary of the Daniel Sieff Research Institute was being celebrated in Rehovot.

 Family

-Bloch married in 1931 Dr. Bronia Biedermann, an ophthalmologist, who studied medicine in the University of Prague.
+Bloch married in 1931 Dr. Bronia Biedermann, an ophthalmologist, who studied medicine at the University of Prague.
 He and his wife had three daughters, Rivka (Rebecca) and the twins Navah and Naomi.
 Rivka Weinshall holds a BA degree in Middle East Studies from the Hebrew University of Jerusalem, Navah Bloch Rodrigue is a lawyer who studied law at Tel-Aviv University, and Naomi Eibschitz is an ophthalmologist who worked at Haifa's Bnai Zion Medical Center and studied medicine at the University of Geneva.